Bleeding During Pregnancy and Delivery

 Complications of an Amniotic Fluid Embolism

-Due to AFE’s rare nature and it’s sudden severe onset, the outcomes for both mother and baby may be poor if not timely treated.
+Due to AFE’s rare nature and it’s sudden, severe onset, the outcomes for both mother and baby may be poor if it not timely treated.
 AFE may result in maternal and fetal mortality, although higher levels of fetal survival have come as a result of quick delivery.
 Some maternal survivors of AFE may suffer from neurological injury.

-Management of AFE aims to control the symptoms (such as hypoxemia), to prevent any further damage to the patient, and prompt deliver the fetus (within 3 to 5 minutes) to ensure adequate oxygen levels and avoid HIE.
+Management of AFE aims to control the symptoms (such as hypoxemia), to prevent any further damage to the patient, and promptly deliver the fetus (within 3 to 5 minutes) to ensure adequate oxygen levels and avoid HIE.

 Postpartum Hemorrhage (PPH): Bleeding After Delivery

 A postpartum hemorrhage occurs when a woman bleeds heavily after the delivery of her baby.
-Some blood is expected after birth, however, when the bleeding is heavy and does not stop, it is considered a hemorrhage and can be very dangerous for the mother.
+Some blood is expected after birth; however, when the bleeding is heavy and does not stop, it is considered a hemorrhage and can be very dangerous for the mother.